List of informally named Mesozoic reptiles: Marichimaera

 "Marichimaera waiparaensis" (meaning chimaera of the sea) is a nomen ex dissertationae created by Hallie Pritchett Street in their PhD thesis centered on the taxonomy of Mosasaurus.
 It was given this name because the type specimen (CM Zfr-108) apparently bore a mix of traits that were similar to the genera Mosasaurus and Prognathodon.
 This new genus was erected to contain the previously named species Prognathodon waiparaensis.
 In Street's phylogenetic analysis, "Marichimaera" was recovered as being just outside of Mosasaurini.
 The type specimen was discovered in the Ladimore Formation from the South Island of New Zealand.

+Microbaena

+"Microbaena" is an informal genus of macrobaenid turtle from the Cretaceous (Albian-Cenomanian) Blackleaf Formation.
+The intended type species, "Microbaena quadratosternon", is described in an unpublished thesis based on the complete specimen MOR 14891, first mentioned in a 2025 conference abstract.
+Microbaena is already preoccupied by a genus of moth named by Axel Hausmann in 1996.